zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Excellence is not a skill.
-It is an attitude. "
+> "Forgive those who have hurt you."
 >
-> — Ralph Marston
+> — Les Brown
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch